 Here’s the shower pan and strainer body photos provided by Mr. Sparks.
 The drain is stamped with the manufacturer’s information E.L.M.
 CLEVE OHIO PVC DWV 2″ 42-304.
 I searched the Internet but was unable to find the manufacturer or drain model.

-The strainer body screws into the drain and has two notches to accept a shower drain wrench like the BULLDOG shower drain wrench.
+The strainer body screws into the drain and has two notches to accept a shower drain wrench like this one.

 View of the leaky shower drain and PVC plumbing on the elevated wood platform: